doug-moen/openscad2/rfc/Objects.md

 ### Using Objects as Mixins
-You can use an object in place of a mixin as the right argument to `with`.
+You can use an object in place of a mixin as the right argument to `overlay`.
 This doesn't provide the full power of a mixin, but it's useful for combining two objects that each represent a set of model parameters.

-The result of `defaults with overrides`, where `defaults` and `overrides` are both objects, is the ....
+The result of `defaults overlay overrides`, where `defaults` and `overrides` are both objects, is the ....